Alonso-del-Arte/toy-examples/CONTRIBUTING.md

-This project might be open to Hacktoberfest 2025.
+This project will be open to Hacktoberfest 2026.

 I'll try to have some interesting so-called "non-code" contribution opportunities.